tfeb/csvf/README.md

 ```

 ## Processor modules
 `csvf` has one more feature: you can specify Python code that you write which gets to process rows.
-This is done by the `-p module` option, which will cause `csvf` to dynamically import `module` when it runs. `-p` options can many times and all of the specified modules will be loaded.
+This is done by the `-P module` option, which will cause `csvf` to dynamically import `module` when it runs. `-P` options can many times and all of the specified modules will be loaded.  `-A arg` options can be used to provide arguments to processor modules (see below).

 A processor module should contain a function called `process`: this function has one argument, the row (which will be a list or tuple) and should return either a row, or `None`.
 If it returns a row, then that is used by later stages of the program, including any later processor modules.
 If it returns `None` no further processing is done and the row is not printed.
+Processing happens before any of the above processes.

+Additionally, processor modules can wrap their own code around the whole process.
+This is done by Python's 'context manager' mechanism.
+If a processor module contains a function called `enter`, this function will be called, with any arguments provided by `-A` options, before any work is done.
+If it contains a function called `exit`, this will be called with three arguments after all processing is complete.
+The three arguments it is called with will normally all be `None` but if any exception is raised they will be the type of the exception, its value, and a traceback object.
+Apart from the extra arguments passed to the `enter` function, both of these functions are semantically simply the `__enter__` and `__exit__` functions of a context manager: see the Python documentation for the details of this.

 Processor modules are imported in the usual way Python imports modules using `import`: this means that they can live anywhere on `PYTHONPATH`, but in practice the easiest thing is to simply have a Python (`.py`) file in the current directory.
 One thing you *can't* do is to import modules by pathname, because that's slightly hard to do.
 One side-effect of importing a module is that the Python file it corresponds to will get compiled, so for a processor module `foo.py` you will find `foo.pyc` after running `csvf -p foo ...`: those compiled files can be safely removed.